Thirteen Colonies: Historiography

 The first British Empire centered on the Thirteen Colonies, which attracted large numbers of settlers from Britain.
-The "Imperial School" in the 1900–1930s took a favorable view of the benefits of empire, emphasizing its successful economic integration.
+The "Imperial School" between the 1900s and 1930s took a favorable view of the benefits of empire, emphasizing its successful economic integration.
 The Imperial School included such historians as Herbert L. Osgood, George Louis Beer, Charles M. Andrews, and Lawrence Gipson.

 The shock of Britain's defeat in 1783 caused a radical revision of British policies on colonialism, thereby producing what historians call the end of the First British Empire, even though Britain still controlled Canada and some islands in the West Indies.
 Ashley Jackson writes:

 Much of the historiography concerns the reasons why the Americans rebelled in the 1770s and successfully broke away.
 Since the 1960s, the mainstream of historiography has emphasized the growth of American consciousness and nationalism and the colonial republican value-system, in opposition to the aristocratic viewpoint of British leaders.

 Historians in recent decades have mostly used one of three approaches to analyze the American Revolution: